selaka-deemantha/Lidar_project/README.md

 ## 📄 License

 This project is open-source.
 We encourage you to use, modify, and share it.
-Consider adding a license file (e.g., MIT, Apache 2.0) to define the terms of use.
+Consider adding a license file to define the terms of use.